 Congratulations!
 You have just decided to learn to play the guitar, quite possibly the best decision you’ll ever make.
 But now what?
 Well, you’re going to need a guitar, and there is one fundamental choice you have to make before you can get started: should you get an acoustic guitar or an electric guitar?

-First off, there’s no wrong answer.
+To be clear, there’s no right or wrong answer.
 You can learn on either.
 Both have six strings (let’s not concern ourselves with 7- and 8-string guitars just yet) and are tuned low to high EADGBE in standard tuning.
 The notes are the same.
-The scales and chords you learn on one can be applied to the other.
+The scales and chords you learn on one can be applied to the other, no problem.
 Some techniques and approaches to playing vary, but the fundamentals are the same, and whether you choose electric or acoustic you will be amazed at the progress you can make in a short space of time.

-- More options for the best acoustic guitars for beginners
+- Our pick of the best acoustic guitars for beginners

 - ...and the best beginner electric guitars